-- Stitches: Now that the wisdom tooth is gone, we will stitch the wound closed to promote healing.
+- Stitches: Now that the wisdom tooth is gone, we will close the wound to promote healing.

-What’s the Recovery Time of Wisdom Tooth Extraction?
+What’s the Recovery Time for Wisdom Tooth Extraction?

 It typically takes 3 to 5 days to recover from wisdom tooth extraction surgery.
 You may have a swollen mouth and cheeks, some mild visible bruising of your cheek, or a stiff or sore jaw during this time.